llbbl/raindrop-import-scripts/docs/tasks.md

 - [x] Refactor existing Python script pocket2csv.py to an object-oriented design:
   - Convert procedural scripts into classes
   - Update associated unit tests to align with the new object-oriented structure.
-- [ ] Refactor existing Python script firefox2csv.py to an object-oriented design:
-  - Convert procedural scripts into classes
-  - Update associated unit tests to align with the new object-oriented structure.
+- [x] Refactor existing Python script firefox2csv.py to an object-oriented design.
+Convert procedural scripts into classes.
+Update associated unit tests to align with the new object-oriented structure.
+All unit tests should pass.
-- [ ] Refactor existing Python script enex2csv.py to an object-oriented design:
-  - Convert procedural scripts into classes
-  - Update associated unit tests to align with the new object-oriented structure.
+- [ ] Refactor existing Python script enex2csv.py to an object-oriented design.
+Convert procedural scripts into classes.
+Update associated unit tests to align with the new object-oriented structure.
+All unit tests should pass.
+We use poetry and run tests with `poetry run pytest`.
-- [ ] Refactor existing Python script chrome2csv.py to an object-oriented design:
-  - Convert procedural scripts into classes
-  - Update associated unit tests to align with the new object-oriented structure.
+- [ ] Refactor existing Python script chrome2csv.py to an object-oriented design.
+Convert procedural scripts into classes.
+Update associated unit tests to align with the new object-oriented structure.
+All unit tests should pass.
+We use poetry and run tests with `poetry run pytest`.

 ## Performance and Scalability